-- Financial Statements (Profit & Loss Account and Balance Sheet) for the last financial year - Financial Projections (Profit & Loss, Balance Sheet, Cashflow Projections) for the upcoming 3 years. - Those Business Plans financed under the SME Consultancy Services Grant Scheme under the ERDF 14/20 and do not include the Investment Proposal section as identified above, can still be submitted with this application form.
-In such cases, applicants are to either submit the above listed Investment Proposal as an annex or else submit the following: - The set of minimum technical specifications against which the quotations provided were sought.
+- Financial Statements (Profit & Loss Account and Balance Sheet) for the last financial year - Financial Projections (Profit & Loss, Balance Sheet, Cashflow Projections) for the upcoming 3 years. - Those Business Plans that do not include the Investment Proposal section as identified above, can still be submitted with this application form.
+In such cases, applicants are to submit the following12: - The set of minimum technical specifications against which the quotations provided were sought.
 These should determine the minimum characteristics of the equipment, plant and machinery identified by the beneficiary, and that a supplier must provide.
-These should be clear, accurate and contain a description of the beneficiary's needs to enable the suppliers to provide the asset/s which meet those needs; and - at least 3 comparable and valid quotations12 in respect of each subactivity in line with the set minimum technical specifications and obtained from three different external and unrelated suppliers to the applicant.
+These should be clear, accurate and contain a description of the beneficiary's needs to enable the suppliers to provide the asset/s which meet those needs; and - at least 3 comparable and valid quotations13 in respect of each subactivity in line with the set minimum technical specifications and obtained from three different external and unrelated suppliers to the applicant.
 Quotations not meeting the requested technical specifications may not be considered by the beneficiary (in case project gets approved, procurement shall be done from one of the submitted quotations).